 “Love and kindness are never wasted.
 They always make a difference.
 They bless the one who receives them, and they bless you, the giver.”— Barbara de Angelis, NY Times bestselling author

 Your outward appearance is often a reflection of how you feel on the inside.
 Have you ever noticed that when you’re sick, people say “You don’t look well”?
 Our bodies are connected to our spirit and mind, and they all reflect each other.

-When you have low self-esteem, it often shows through how you take care of yourself.
+When you have low self-esteem, it often shows how you take care of yourself.